deficollective/defiscan/src/content/protocols/liquity-v2/ethereum.md

 # Governance

 Liquity v2 incorporates a governance module which gives LQTY stakers voting rights over a fixed portion of the total interest generated from loans.
-This is termed the “PIL” - Protocol Incentivized Liquidity.
+This is termed the “PIL” - _Protocol Incentivized Liquidity_.

-LQTY stakers vote weekly on initiatives, deciding where to direct that week’s PIL rewards.
-The intent is to incentivize BOLD liquidity on external markets as per the protocol’s needs.
+`LQTY` stakers vote weekly on initiatives, deciding where to direct that week’s PIL rewards.
+The intent is to incentivize `BOLD` liquidity on external markets as per the protocol’s needs.

-LQTY stakers have no control over any other system logic or parameters.
+`LQTY` stakers have no control over any other system logic or parameters.
 Proposing initiatives and claiming an initiative's accrued rewards are completely permissionless.

 ## External Permission Owners and Security Council